Hiking trail overlooking fjord in Norway

 To make the most of Norway’s scenic routes while incorporating hiking opportunities:

-- Allow extra time: Frequent photo stops and short walks from viewpoints will extend your driving time
+• Allow extra time: Frequent photo stops and short walks from viewpoints will make your journey longer than expected

 Norway’s road system is exceptionally well-maintained, with clear signage and regular rest areas.
 While some routes feature narrow sections and tunnels, they are generally accessible to standard vehicles during the summer season.